TreadSoftly/rAIn/projects/drone-vision/README.md

 <strong>

-Segmented Highlights + Tracking | -No IDs / -No Confidence Percentages
+Segmented Highlights + Tracking | -No ID / -No Confidence Percentages

 </strong>